Volunteer Your Time

 Work with Freedom catering service — Are you “at home” in the kitchen?
 We schedule volunteers to assist with our catering and box lunch social enterprise.
 If you would like to work alongside our employees in the kitchen (typically 9am-noon), email Susan Trianfo.
 A background check is required to work directly with our survivors.

 CSB volunteer for larger groups — In addition to operating our catering business, Freedom has partnered with the Community Shelter Board and YMCA to manage the kitchen at the homeless shelter on Van Buren Ave.
 Our women prepare breakfast, lunch and dinner for the guests.
-If you would like to volunteer to serve a meal at the shelter please sign up with the Community Shelter Board.
+If you would like to serve a meal at the shelter, these volunteers are managed by the Community Shelter Board.
 Groups up to 12 can sign up to serve dinner in the evenings.
-No background check is needed to volunteer with the Community Shelter Board.
+No background check is needed to serve a meal.

 Lunch or Breakfast for CATCH Court